“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 Aaronic Priesthood quorum meetings are held on the second and fourth Sundays of each month.
 They last 50 minutes.

 The purposes of quorum meetings are to strengthen faith in Heavenly Father and His Son, Jesus Christ; conduct quorum business; learn priesthood duties; and study the gospel.
-Quorum leaders and advisers prayerfully plan the meetings to accomplish these purposes.
+Bishopric members, quorum leaders, and quorum advisers prayerfully plan the meetings to accomplish these purposes.

 Quorum presidents preside at quorum meetings unless a person with higher presiding authority is present.
 A member of the quorum presidency or a priests quorum assistant conducts.
 He reminds quorum members of the Come, Follow Me—For Individuals and Families home study materials for that day and the following week.
 If quorums meet together, the priests quorum assistants and members of the teachers and deacons quorum presidencies take turns conducting.

 Lessons in quorum meetings focus on gospel topics in Come, Follow Me—For Aaronic Priesthood.
-Leaders, assisted by quorum presidencies and assistants, select the lesson outlines that best meet the needs of quorum members.
+Bishoprics and quorum advisers, assisted by quorum leaders, select the lesson outlines that best meet the needs of quorum members.
 These outlines are provided at ComeFollowMe.ChurchofJesusChrist.org and in the printed Come, Follow Me—For Aaronic Priesthood manual.
 Leaders encourage each quorum member to bring scriptures where possible.

-Lessons are usually taught by quorum advisers or assistant advisers.
+Lessons may be taught by quorum advisers or specialists.
 These brethren may divide this responsibility as needed.
 Bishopric members, quorum leaders, and other quorum members may assist in teaching.
 When quorum leaders or members give instruction, the adviser or a parent helps them prepare.
 Those who teach should follow the principles in 5.5.4.

 Adults 19 and older who hold an Aaronic Priesthood office are prospective elders.
 They meet with the elders quorum for Sunday instruction.
 The bishop may also invite 18-year-old Aaronic Priesthood holders to meet with the elders quorum.